For a complete account of documentation required for travel visit the site of the US State Department.

 Real ID/Domestic Travel

-Beginning May 3, 2023, every traveler must present a REAL ID-compliant driver’s license, state-issued enhanced driver’s license, or other acceptable forms of identification, such as a valid passport or U.S. military ID, to fly within the United States.
+Beginning May 7, 2025, every traveler must present a REAL ID-compliant driver’s license, state-issued enhanced driver’s license, or other acceptable forms of identification, such as a valid passport or U.S. military ID, to fly within the United States.
 Individuals who are unable to verify their identity will not be permitted to enter the Transportation Security Administration (TSA) checkpoint and will not be allowed to fly.
+If you are not sure if your ID complies with REAL ID, check with your state department of motor vehicles.

 For more information, visit https://www.dhs.gov/real-id.